zklain/react-threejs-routing/README.md

 # REACT THREE FIBER

+This repo was created for presentational purposes as part of our knowledge sharings at STRV

 ## react-three-fiber ?

 - [Three.js](https://threejs.org) is a 3D library build on top of default WebGL API (you do not want to use plain WebGL 😬 )